BugAnnihilator/HackerOne-Decentralized-Leaderboard/README.md

 ### Smart Contracts on Holesky Testnet

+The app is now live and can be accessed at https://bugannihilator.github.io/HackerOne-Decentralized-Leaderboard/

 The smart contracts are deployed on the **Holesky testnet chain**.
 You can get free faucets from the following link:
 [Google Cloud Ethereum Faucet for Holesky](https://cloud.google.com/application/web3/faucet/ethereum/holesky)